-When it comes to social media, most kids see it as an ability to instantly connect with others and share their lives, videos and updates.
-Most teens relate to social media as a key tool to create and maintain relationships while being creative and learning about the world.
-However, teens also engage in its negative aspects, such as cyberbullying or the feeling of having to present themselves in a certain way.
+When it comes to social media, most kids see it as an ability to instantly connect with others and share their personal content according to pewreserach.com.
+Most teens relate to virtual communities as a way to create and maintain relationships while being artistic and observant in the physical world according to pewresearch.com.
+However, teens also participate in its negative qualities, such as cyberbullying or having the urge to present themselves to the camera in a certain way.

 “You can learn a lot of good things about social media, but you can use it to cause a lot of harm,” said Sage Creek High School junior Logan Rangel.

-When exploring the internet, social media can be considered as a tool that unleashes both beneficial and harmful consequences.
+When exploring the internet, social media can be seen as an instrument that unleashes both beneficial and harmful consequences.

 “I think, like most things, social media offers positives and negatives,” said Ms. Williams, Sage Creek’s AP Psychology and AP United States History (APUSH) teacher.